 After getting my Master degree, I moved to USA to obtain PhD in Physics from Brown University located in Providence, RI.
 There, I worked on experiments with negative ions ("electron bubbles") in liquid helium under suprevision of Humphrey Maris, a great scientist for whom I have the utmost respect.
 I spent awesome seven years in Providence going to a kickboxing gym, riding my first motocycle, and learning to play guitar.
 I also spent some time working in Humphrey's lab and trying to split an electron bubble into pieces, but did not succeed.

 After obtaining my PhD in 2004, I moved to Japan and joined the Low Temperature Physics Laboratory headed by Kimitoshi Kono.
 There, I've learned about electrons on helium and spent next seven years in the Wako Campus of RIKEN mostly getting my hands dirty in the lab.
 Since 2011, I'm an Associate Professor in OIST heading my own group where we study electrons on helium and other quantum system.
-Since I moved to sunny Okinawa, I started again riding motocycles and doing kickboxing.
-I also fell in love with the beautiful ocean and try to explore it as much as possible.
+Since I moved to sunny Okinawa, I started enjoying marine activities in addition to my other hobbies.